Study: Improving outcomes for young women with breast cancer: fertility and childbearing issues

 Developmental changes in breast tissue after pregnancy may lead to differences in breast cancer outcomes.
 Research on mice suggests that mammary involution (shrinkage of breast tissue) that occur after pregnancy may affect cancer outcomes.
 It is unclear whether similar effects occur in humans.

-The Young Women's Study is a prospective observational study of young women with breast cancer.
-It is an ongoing evaluation of prospective outcomes with an estimated completion data of 2025—current observations are limited to the study’s initial findings.
+The Young Women's Study is a observational study of young women with breast cancer.
+It is an ongoing evaluation of outcomes with an estimated completion data of 2025—current observations are limited to the study’s initial findings.
 Because it is an observational study, the correlations observed must be tested to determine whether or not they cause the findings.

 The Young Women's Study did not enroll older women as a control group.
 For comparisons to older women, parallel studies were considered.
 It is possible that there are some underlying differences between the populations of women in different studies.
 However, similar results were seen in the younger women of other studies.